zbjob/EIRES/README.md

 EIRES: Efficient Integration of Remote Data in Event Stream Processing
 ---
+This work has been accepted by SIGMOD'21.
+An extended version of the paper can be found [here](EIRES_extension.pdf).

 ## Prerequisites to run the code
 * The compiler needs to support C++11 or higher.
 In Makefiles, the default compiler is set as g++.